 Ukuleles are less expensive.
 Ukuleles are much easier to transport - I sometimes like to 'conceal' a uke in my jacket, it seems to magically appear in my hands.
 Ukuleles require much less strength and toughness-of-fingers than a guitar.
 They are a bit easier to understand - less strings means less notes which means less things for your mind and fingers to remember.
 It's not much less, but if you assume your fingers have a 5-fret spread, the math will tell you that you only have about 4% as many options on the uke as you have on the guitar.

 Compare and Contrast: Ukulele vs. Guitar!
+(Click the green arrow to hear them back-to-back)

 Perhaps the biggest difference between a guitar and a ukulele is in the effect that it has on people when you play it.
 Everybody has seen lots and lots of people strumming a guitar.
 Some associate the image with tall, cool, hip people being rich and famous - some associate it with a singing junkie on every streetcorner.
 A ukulele does not carry these 'mundane, everyday' kind of images with it.
 Ukuleles are much more likely to make people smile.
 Whether it is surprise, novelty, cuteness, a lack of pre-conceived notions, or a combination of those, there is a certain freshness to a ukulele that a guitar, in it's overexposure, simply does not have.